 The thing that has me pondering public lives versus private lives—and what that has to do with editing—is this: I think it’s a good idea for people to check out an editor’s social media interactions prior to hiring that person.
 I don’t mean that you have to agree politically with that person, but there are a few things to consider.

 - Does the editor promote the authors he works with?
 Although this isn’t a necessary step, I think it’s a polite and helpful thing to do.
-When I’ve finished an edit, I do a blog post about the book’s release, and I promote it on my Facebook page.
-Often, I’ll tweet about it, too.
 I know it’s difficult to reach a large audience, and I want to help in any way I can.

 - Does your editor tell the truth about his work?
-I once had a friend show me a tweet from a guy who had been one of a handful of betas for one of her books.
+A friend showed me a tweet from a guy who had been one of a handful of betas for one of her books.
 The tweet talked about “pimping my clients to build up new business” and the person listed books he’d edited.
 My friend’s book was listed.
 This person had not “edited” the book he was claiming, and had only provided beta feedback early in the process.
 Beta feedback is important, but it’s not the type of editing he was talking about in the tweet, and he knew it.
-Any potential client could have looked in the front pages of that book and seen a completely different name listed as copy editor, but many would take his claim at face value.
+Any potential client could have looked in the front pages of that book and seen a completely different name listed as copy editor, but many would take his claim at face value without doing the research.